Silke Maier-Witt: Family background

 Silke Maier-Witt was born in Nagold in the Black Forest, near Stuttgart, the younger of her parents' two daughters.
-In 1956, when she was six her mother died of cancer.
+In 1956, when she was six, her mother died of cancer.
 Her father remarried within a year and took his family north to live in Hamburg, where she lived first with her grandmother and later with an aunt.
 In 1959 her father took a third wife but her relationship to her latest stepmother was never a relaxed one.
 Her father had qualified as a shipbuilding engineer.
-When she was 12 she and her sister investigated the attic where the found a box containing some of her father's mementos: these included clear evidence that the girls' father had belonged to the "SS" - a paramilitary organisation close to the heart of the Nazi Party.
+When she was 12 she and her sister investigated the attic where they found a box containing some of her father's mementos: these included clear evidence that the girls' father had belonged to the SS, a paramilitary organisation close to the heart of the Nazi Party.
 At the time she understood little of what that meant.
 Four years later, having learned about the Holocaust, she asked her father about the millions of Jews killed in the concentration camps: he reacted aggressively and refused to discuss the matter, so she ignored him for the next two months.
 Maier-Witt remains haunted by the memory of her father's reaction.
 It was only several decades later, long after her father had died, that she pieced together the elements she had discovered and completed for herself a deeply disturbing appreciation of what must have been her father's wartime involvements.